 It was the summer of 1999, I had recently moved back to Nashville after a year long contract with Motorola in Chandler, AZ.
 A large healthcare company’s top executive needed a contract executive assistant for six weeks while his full-time assistant was on maternity leave.
 This worked out well with my schedule because the company that made me a full-time offer set the start date for September.

-Bill got up from his desk, took off his glasses, walked over and held out his hand.
-He formally introduced himself and I proceeded to do the same.
-He said, “Monica, come sit down and let’s talk about your time here this summer.”
-Bill talked for thirty minutes about the direction of the company, the problems that were occurring over the past several weeks, the urgency in the need for XYZ to be completed that summer, and why he had selected me from a pile of resumes to fill in while his highly trusted assistant was at home caring for her baby.
+Bill stood up from his desk, removed his glasses, then approached and extended his hand.
+He made a proper introduction, and I followed suit.
+Come sit down and let’s speak about your experience here this summer, he said to Monica.
+Bill spoke for thirty minutes about the company’s future, the issues that had arisen recently, the pressing need for XYZ to be finished that summer, and why he had chosen me from a pool of candidates to fill in while his highly regarded assistant was at home taking care of her infant.
 Bill could have thrown me out of his office on my ass and found someone else to fill the role.
 Instead, he noticed someone that was in desperate need of a mentor.
 And, I noticed someone that needed a little jolting from his “normal” environment.

-That summer, we became very dear friends and accomplished several goals that impacted the bottom line.
-Our manager-employee relationship started out on a trusted, no bullshit footing and it ended that summer leaving an imprint on both of our lives forever.
-He was my very first mentor and is the reason years later that I returned to college, completed an undergraduate degree in psychology moving out of the assistant profession into the recruiting profession.
-We stayed in touch over the years and the week after I graduated from college, Bill passed away from health complications.
-He clearly understood the power of employee engagement!
+We made some really close friends that summer and achieved a number of objectives that had a positive financial impact.
+Our manager-employee relationship began with trust and no bullshit, and it concluded that summer with an impact on both of our lives that will last a lifetime.
+He was my very first mentor, and because of him, I went back to school years later, finished my psychology undergraduate degree, and left the assistant field to work in recruiting.
+Bill and I kept in touch over the years, and the week after I received my college degree, Bill passed away due to health issues.
+He recognized the importance of employee involvement very well.
 And, I will forever be grateful to him for taking a chance on a feisty southern girl from a small town in middle Tennessee.

 Make It the Year of Employee Engagement